Where involvement begins.

 Offered by the Office of the Dean of Students

 The Student Event Risk Management Coordinator provides event planning and risk mitigation training sessions for student group event planners on campus.
-Each student group should have at least one member complete this training annually, and two (or more!) members with the training who will be acting as the Primary and Secondary Event Organizers if events will be high risk or will involve alcohol.
+Each student group should have at least two (or more!) members with the training who will be acting as the Primary and Secondary Event Organizers if events will be high risk or will involve alcohol.

 Things to Know: